the first voyage…

 LOGISTICS:

-The First Voyage 2024 will take place in Ljubljana, Slovenia over 12 intensive weeks, from June 3 through August 23.
+The First Voyage 2026 will take place in Padua, Italy over 8 intensive weeks, from June 1 through July 25.

 The First Voyage is structured as a sequence of three pedagogic themes, covering ten topics.

-Particpants may enter the Voyage at different points, at the beginning of three different Practitioner Intensives, or they can travel with us for the entire summer.
+Particpants may enter the Voyage at different points, at the beginning of three different Practitioner Intensives, or they can travel with us for the entire 8 weeks.

 The Voyage welcomes those who wish to discover the pedagogy for the first time, who are interested in physical performance practices and actor-creation.